Falk0/vsc-latex-ext/README.md

 # latexgpt README
 My first VS Code extension.
 Featuring my converted Sublime text Latex snippets and a chatGPT powered table generator.
+I'm also testing the capabilites of using chatGPT4 for coding within this project.
+No prev. experience with javascript

 ## Features